Subway train collision in Mexico City kills 1, injures 57

 Mayor Claudia Sheinbaum said on her Twitter account that the accident happened on Line 3 of the capital’s Metro system, without specifying the cause of the crash between the Potrero and La Raza stations.

 Sheinbaum said one woman was killed and 57 people injured, who were taken to seven hospitals.
-Four people were trapped in the wreckage for a time, including the driver of one of the trains, who was reported in serious condition.
+Four people were trapped in the wreckage for a time, including one train driver, who was reported in serious condition.
+Late in the afternoon, the mayor said 26 of the injured had been released.

 Dozens of police and soldiers swarmed into the nearby subway stations, while ambulances and rescue teams arrived to treat the injured.